Energy Industry: 2017 Atlantic Hurricane Season

 Source: NOAA.gov

-According to the National Oceanic and Atmospheric Administration (NOAA), the 2017 Atlantic Hurricane Season Outlook indicates a 45% change for an above-normal season, 35% chance for a near-normal season, and a 20% chance for a below-normal season.
+According to the National Oceanic and Atmospheric Administration (NOAA), the 2017 Atlantic Hurricane Season Outlook indicates a 45% change for an above-normal season, 35% chance for a near-normal season and a 20% chance for a below-normal season.
 Given that the mean number of major hurricanes for each of these respective categories is 4.8, 2.3, and 1.0, the expected number of major hurricanes this upcoming season is slightly more than three (.45*4.8+.35*2.3+.2*1=3.16).

-Two of the most disruptive hurricanes, in terms of their toll on energy infrastructure, over the past several decades were Katrina and Gustav:
+Two of the most disruptive hurricanes, in terms of their toll on energy infrastructure, over the past several decades were Katrina and Gustav.

 Source: EIA.gov

-They were particularly disruptive because of both their power and impact location along the gulf coast.
-The region between Houston and New Orleans is home to thousands of oil and natural gas production platforms, oil and gas pipelines, shipping routes, and refineries; In this zone hurricanes are more likely to cause a larger disruption to energy infrastructure:
+They were particularly disruptive because of both their power and impact location along the Gulf Coast.
+The region between Houston and New Orleans is home to thousands of oil and natural gas production platforms, oil and gas pipelines, shipping routes, and refineries; in this zone, hurricanes are more likely to cause a larger disruption to energy infrastructure.

 Source: Globalchange.gov